mpickering/blog/ide/posts/2020-06-12-performance-of-ghcide-020.md

 On a first impression this looks like a net win: shorter execution time and lower memory usage, as one would expect from such a change.
-But when we look at another experiment, hover after edit, the tables turn around as the experiment takes almost twice as long as previously, while consuming nearly as much memory:
+But when we look at another experiment, hover after edit, the tables turn as the experiment takes almost twice as long as previously, while consuming even more memory:

 ![ghcide heap size before and after interface files (hover after edit)][10]